 We are likewise interested in developing new technologies allowing ever-faster, higher-fidelity visualization of brain activity in rodents and, eventually, humans!

-A limited number of funded job openings for postdocs/lab technicians are available (announcement coming in early 2019).
+A limited number of funded job openings for postdocs/lab technicians are available (announcement coming in mid-2019).

 Meanwhile, we always look to host scientists at all levels willing to apply for independent financial support.
 Contact us today to discuss how we can support your fellowship application.